cypress-io/cypress-documentation/source/examples/examples/tutorials.md

 We will start by cloning a starter {% url "repository" https://github.com/cypress-io/cypress-tutorial-build-todo-starter %}.
 This repo already has the build and server configuration handled.
 We will take a look at the project's [`npm`](https://www.npmjs.com/) dependencies and scripts, then jump right into getting Cypress up and running.

 {% fa fa-github %} {% url "Get the completed code for this lesson on GitHub" https://github.com/cypress-io/cypress-tutorial-build-todo/tree/01_setup %}

-{% video 240554515 %}
+{% video vimeo 240554515 %}

 ## 2. Text inputs